American Ground Radio

 Instagram: instagram.com/americangroundradio

-You're listening to American Ground Radio with Stephen Parr and Louis R. Avallone.
-This is the full show for December 5, 2025.
+You're listening to American Ground Radio with Louis R. Avallone and Stephen Parr.
+This is the full show for January 21, 2026.

-9:30 Plus, we cover the Top 3 Thing You Need to Know.
+9:30 Plus, we cover the Top 3 Things you Need to Know:

 If you'd like to ask our American Mamas a question, go to our website, AmericanGroundRadio.com/mamas and click on the Ask the Mamas button.